textpattern/textpattern.github.io/setup/installing-the-software.md

 These instructions follow a process of using an (S)FTP application, which you presumably have (for example [[Transmit](https://www.panic.com/transmit/) is a popular choice for Mac, [WinSCP](https://winscp.net/eng/index.php/) for Windows, or FileZilla](https://filezilla-project.org/) for all platforms).

 If you're familiar with installing CMS software and prefer the quick guide, see the [README.txt](https://github.com/textpattern/textpattern/blob/master/README.txt) file that's included in the install package.
 Or try the [Quick installation guide](#quick-guide-installing-textpattern-for-the-first-time).

+Before you begin, ensure your web server meets the [Textpattern system requirements](https://textpattern.com/about/119/system-requirements) for the version you are installing.

 ### Create a database